Help is available

 Before you borrow money (Money Advice Service) carefully consider the choices that are available, the interest you will be charged and any fees you may have to pay.
 There are many ways to borrow money; from your bank, a credit union, or other loan companies.

 Payday loans (Money Advice Service) are high-cost short-term loans to tide people over until payday.
 Typically you have until your next payday to pay back your loan plus interest.
 Only take out a payday loan if you are really sure you can repay it on time.
 If you're already in financial difficulty a payday loan is unlikely to help you in the long run.

 Make sure that you only borrow money from an approved lender.
 The Financial Conduct Authority (FCA) keeps details of all licensed lenders, as well as everyone who has applied for a licence or has had one taken away or suspended.
 If a lender isn't listed as having a current licence, don't borrow money from them and don't let them come into your home.

 Check the FCA register to see if a lender is licensed.

-Loan sharks are illegal lenders who often target low income and desperate families.
+Loan sharks (Money Advice Service) are illegal lenders who often target low-income and desperate families.
 They may seem friendly at first but borrowing from them is never a good idea - even if your credit rating is poor or you only need a small amount for a short while.

-If you have been approached by someone who you think is a loan shark, you can report them anonymously.
+If you have been approached by someone who you think is a loan shark, you can report them anonymously on Gov.UK.

 Contact the police if you are in immediate danger.

-Our service provider directory lists a number of organisations who provide advice and support in Dorset.
+Our Community Directory lists a number of organisations that provide advice and support in Dorset.